vincentlin0117/Dashboard_Project/README.md

 # Webservices to Support Departmental Dashboard
 ## Project Description
 Creating a programs that will take the data from the Tennessee Technological University and then transform the data depending on what users want.

+For all of the models we used [GenMyModel](https://app.genmymodel.com/api/login) to create all of the diagrams.

 The project is broken down into 6 parts.
 Each part adds more information and progresses the project further.